abhishek-yeole/cricktech/README.md

    - **Deployed Interface -** 🤗 Hugging Face: _[https://huggingface.co/spaces/abhicodes/Cricket-Performance-Analysis](https://huggingface.co/spaces/abhicodes/Cricket-Performance-Analysis)_
    - Developed and Interface using **Gradio**

+## ChatBot LLM
+The ChatBot - CrickBot was built using a free GPT provider - _[gpt4free](https://pypi.org/project/gpt4free/0.0.2.6/)_
+   - The API endpoint for prompt engineering and user query was built using Flask.
+   - Then it is connected to the frontend ChatUI.

 ## **System Architecture:**
 1. **Routes Architecture:**